 Probably the biggest things you’ll need to pay attention to in this step are whether you want a fixed or variable rate and the length of your loan period.

 - Fixed rates are usually a little higher, but you’re protected if interest rates go up too much during your repayment period.

-- Variable rates are typically lower and riskier, but they can save you money when you know you can pay your loan off quickly.
+- Variable rates are typically lower and riskier, but they can save you money when you know you can quickly pay off your loan.

 3. Choose your lender and apply for refinancing

-Once you have chosen your lender, you will stay on Credible’s website to fill out a more detailed application that digs into your finances and student loans even more.
-This is also where the lender will run a hard credit check to finalize your approval (this will ding your credit score by a few points, but your score can rebound pretty quickly).
+Once you have chosen your lender, you will stay on Credible’s website to fill out a more detailed application.
+This is also where the lender will run a hard credit pull to finalize your approval (this will ding your credit score by a few points, but your score can rebound pretty quickly).